Thomas-Gottwald/NLP4/README.md

 The summarization function is implemented with the function from https://gist.github.com/edubey/cc41dbdec508a051675daf8e8bba62c5 it creates a summarization out of a text.
 Therefor it builds up a similarity matrix between all sentences and the text and takes the most valued sentences as sentences for the summarization.
-This file contain four functions for that: read_article, sentence_similarity, build_similarity_matrix and generate_summary.
+This file contains four functions for that: read_article, sentence_similarity, build_similarity_matrix and generate_summary.

 #### read_article
-This function reads the text and parse it into the single sentences and also it removes special characters out of the string.
+This function reads the text and parse it into the single sentences, and also it removes special characters out of the string.
 ```python
 read_article(text)